TheBubble717/bubble_dyndnsV2/README.md

     The internal Webserver should be available under https://127.0.0.1:12512 from the localhost. <br />
     You can add an Apache Reverse Proxy (an example is under `InstallData/apacheconfig.conf`) to make it available under Port 80 & 443.<br />
     You can also directly access the internal Webserver by changing the config file : `webserver.hostname = "0.0.0.0"`, but I would recommend generating a new ssl certificate!<br />

+9. **Using Apache/Nginx as a reverse proxy**<br />
+An example of an apache config is in InstallData/apacheconfig.conf

+## Installation using Docker

+* You need to have the following files in the same directory
+    * Dockerfile (can be found under InstallData\Dockerfiles)
+    * docker-compose.yml (can be found under InstallData\Dockerfiles)
+    * db.sql (can be found under the root folder of BubbleDNS)
+    * config.json (can be found under the root folder of BubbleDNS)

+After configuring the files as you like you can build the container.
+The config.json gets updated after each restart, so don't delete it.<br />
+You still should use Apache/Nginx as a reverse proxy.

 ## Configuration